JasonBenn/nips-scraper/abstracts.md

 ### #25: Structured Embedding Models for Grouped Data
+_Maja Rudolph,  Francisco Ruiz,  Susan Athey,  David Blei_

+Word embeddings are a powerful approach for analyzing language, and exponential family embeddings (EFE) extend them to other types of data.
+Here we develop structured exponential family embeddings (S-EFE), a method for discovering embeddings that vary across related groups of data.
+We study how the word usage of U.S. Congressional speeches varies across states and party affiliation, how words are used differently across sections of the ArXiv, and how the co-purchase patterns of groceries can vary across seasons.
+Key to the success of our method is that the groups share statistical information.
+We develop two sharing strategies: hierarchical modeling and amortization.
+We demonstrate the benefits of this approach in empirical studies of speeches, abstracts, and shopping baskets.
+We show how S-EFE enables group-specific interpretation of word usage, and outperforms EFE in predicting held-out data.

 ### #26: A Linear-Time Kernel Goodness-of-Fit Test
 _Wittawat Jitkrittum,  Wenkai Xu,  Zoltan Szabo,  Kenji Fukumizu,  Arthur Gretton_